nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

      3. Test case: `findp` <br>
         Expected: All persons and tasks in OfficeConnect are displayed.
 "Listed all persons and tasks" shown in status message.
      4. Other incorrect find persons commands to try: `findp !@#`)<br>
-        Expected: No changes in GUI.
+        Expected: No persons are displayed.
 "No such person found" shown in status message.

   2. There are no persons in OfficeConnect with the specified name.
      1. Prerequisites: Only one person can be specified.